 Consently is a Google-certified CMP for Additional Consent (AC v2) and supports Google Consent Mode v2 alongside IAB TCF v2.2.

-Our implementation follows Google’s documented requirements for consent signaling, ensuring Google tags receive accurate consent states only after user choice.
+Our implementation follows Google’s documented guidelines for consent signaling, ensuring Google tags receive accurate consent states only after user choice.

-This helps publishers maintain measurement accuracy and regulatory compliance while keeping full control over their consent experience.
+This helps publishers support measurement accuracy while aligning their consent implementation with user consent preferences.

 Google CMP Partner listing is pending approval.
 Current certification applies to Additional Consent (AC v2).